mleonhard/tokimark/Readme.md

 It also gets the latest blocks of other tokimark servers and adds their hashes to the new block.
 It adds only hashes of blocks with timestamps that are lower than the new block.
-Server blocks form a mesh that is continually extended on one side.
+Server blocks form a mesh that the servers continually extend on one side.

 Example block with timestamp 2021-10-22T23:18:50Z:
 ```